The importance of brushing

-Repeat steps one through four at least twice daily, especially after meals and snacks.
+Repeat steps 1 through 4 at least twice daily, especially after meals and snacks.

 What type of toothbrush should be used?

 A toothbrush head should be small -- about 1 inch by 1/2 inch -- and should have a handle suitable for firm grasping.
 The bristles of the brush should be soft, nylon, and rounded at the ends.
-This helps ensure that the brush bristles are kind to the gums and tooth surfaces.
+This helps ensure that the brush bristles are gentle to the gums and tooth surfaces.
 Soft, polished bristles allow you to reach into the crevice between the teeth and gums to remove plaque without damaging the gums.
-Some brushes are too abrasive and can wear down the enamel on teeth.
-Thus, in most cases, medium and hard bristles are not recommended.
+Some brushes are too abrasive and can wear down tooth enamel.
+So in most cases, medium and hard bristles are not recommended.
 Only gentle pressure is needed when brushing to remove the plaque.
-Excessive pressure can cause the gums to recede and abrade the tooth surface.
+Too pressure can cause the gums to recede and can wear away the tooth surface.

 How often is brushing needed?

 Generally, brushing is recommended twice a day for at least 2 minutes each time.
-People generally think they are brushing long enough, when in fact, most people spend less than 1 minute brushing.
+People often think they are brushing long enough.
+But in fact, most people spend less than 1 minute brushing.
 In addition, it is generally better to brush 2 minutes twice a day instead of brushing quickly 5 or more times throughout the day.

 What is toothpaste?